DeTaxon/halfvoid/README.md

 	it = 0
 }

-//to make use in cycle, class must support function "~For", and return specific class MyClass := class
+//to make use in cycle, class must support function "for", and return specific class MyClass := class
 {
 	...
-	"~For" := !() -> MyIterator
+	"for" := !() -> MyIterator
 	{
 		return MyIterator()
 		return MyIterator(this,x,1) //constructor